October 12, 2022 — Categorized in:

 Supporting Latine Mental Health

-The Latine community is very diverse and includes people from several different nations.
-The word typically refers to individuals from Spanish-speaking countries, especially those of Latin America.
-Furthermore, while the Latine community may share a language and various attributes, it is important to acknowledge that these similarities cannot be reduced to any single trait or experience.
+The Latine/Latino community is very diverse and includes people from several different nations.
+The word typically refers to individuals from Spanish-speaking countries, especially those of Latin/South America.
+While the Latine community may share a language and various attributes, it is important to acknowledge that these similarities cannot be reduced to any single trait or experience.

 The list below contains a variety of mental health resources for the Latine community.
-For more information on culturally competent care, visit NAMI’s page about the Hispanic community and mental health care.
+For more information, visit NAMI’s page about the Latine community and mental health care

 HELPFUL RESOURCES